ShengHao011/loan-tracker/README.md

 - As a user, I want to save my list of loans to file.
 - As a user, I want to load my list of loans from file.

-#### Instructions for Grader
-- You can generate the first required event related to adding Xs to a Y by entering the details of your loan in the 4 text fields and then clicking the *Add Pure Discount Loan* button or *Add Amortized Loan* button depending on the type of loan.
-This will add the loan to the list of loans displayed on the right panel.
-- You can generate the second required event related to adding Xs to a Y by selecting a loan from the list of loan panel on the right, and then clicking the *Delete Selected Loan* button.
-This will remove the loan from your list of loans.
-- You can locate my visual component by selecting a loan from the list of loans, then clicking the *View Selected Loan Details* button.
-This will display a table that contains loan details specific to the type of loan selected and an image.
-- You can save the state of my application by clicking the *Save* button.
-This will save your current list of loans to file.
-- You can reload the state of my application by clicking the *Load* button.
-This will load your last saved list of loans to your current list of loans.

-##### Phase 4: Task 2
-Mon Nov 28 10:56:23 PST 2022

-List of loan loaded from file

-Mon Nov 28 10:56:28 PST 2022

-New Loan Added

-Mon Nov 28 10:56:29 PST 2022

-A Loan Was Removed

-Mon Nov 28 10:56:34 PST 2022

-New Loan Added

-Mon Nov 28 10:56:38 PST 2022

-New Loan Added

-Mon Nov 28 10:56:40 PST 2022

-List of loan saved to file

-Process finished with exit code 0

-##### Phase 4: Task 3
-This application is for users to keep track of their different types of loans.
-However, they will never need to create a general type of loan, therefore, Loan is an abstract class representing the general type of loans.
-Extending this abstract class is the two types of loans currently implemented being Pure Discount Loans and Amortized Loans.
-A ListOfLoan class was created to contain an unspecified amount of loans and methods to modify that list.
-The ListOfLoan, PureDiscountLoan, and AmortizedLoan classes all implement the interface Writeable that requires them to implement the method to convert those objects into JSON objects to be saved and loaded from file.